 Tips

-- This recipe is part of Bread Dad’s series on Bread Machine Recipes.
+- This recipe is part of Bread Dad’s series on Bread Machine Recipes such as buttery white bread, banana bread, multigrain bread and French bread.

 - Warning – This recipe seems to work best in bread machines that use ONE mixing paddle and have a RECTANGULAR bread pan.
 It seems to have more problems when made in a compact bread machine or in larger bread machines that use two paddle bread pans.